oktadev/spring-boot-ionic-example/DEMO.md

 </script>-->
 ```

 After making this change, the score should improve.
 In my tests, it increased to 69/100.
-The remaining issues were:

-* The page body should render some content if its scripts are not available.
-This could likely be solved with [Angular’s app-shell directives](https://www.npmjs.com/package/@angular/app-shell).
-* Site is not on HTTPS and does not redirect HTTP to HTTPS.
-* A couple -1’s in performance for "Cannot read property 'ts' of undefined”.

 If you refresh the app and Chrome doesn’t prompt you to install the app (a PWA feature), you probably need to turn on a couple of features.
-Copy and paste the following URLs into Chrome and enable each feature.

 ```
 chrome://flags/#bypass-app-banner-engagement-checks